Municipal elections meant slightly fewer votes for the ANC and quite a bit more for the DA, according to results released on Thursday evening.

 But Justice Minister Jeff Radebe was unperturbed, saying the ruling party still enjoyed overwhelming support.

 “This is because the ANC is the political home of all our people.
+It’s a family.
+Having a protest does not amount to anti-ANC,” Radebe said at the Independent Electoral Commission’s results centre in Pretoria.

 “When you have a fight with your family, it doesn’t mean you turn your back on them.”